-Placing first in Australia and 26th in the world for modern languages,* we lead the country in the research and teaching of languages and cultures.
+Placing first in Sydney and the top 30 in the world for modern languages*, we lead in the education and research of languages and cultures*.
 Our language offerings include Arabic, Chinese, French, German, Hebrew (Classical and Modern), Indonesian, Italian, Japanese, Korean, Modern Greek, Sanskrit and Spanish.
 We also offer study options in Asian Studies, Hebrew, Biblical and Jewish Studies, European Studies, and International Comparative Literature and Translation Studies.

 With Australia’s growing diversity, we equip our students with cultural and linguistic competency and enable them to become successful and responsible citizens of the country and of our interconnected world.

 For students who haven't had the opportunity to learn a new language, we offer the largest study in-country program at the University.
-Undergraduate students can go on global study adventures to nine destinations through our In Country Open Learning Environment (OLE) units and learn about a culture and its language first-hand.
+Undergraduate students can go on global study adventures to various destinations through our Open Learning Environment (OLE) In-Country units and learn about a culture and its language first-hand.

 UPDATE: In light of COVID-19 developments, please be advised this University event will no longer take place in the short term.
 Some of our events are transitioning to online, and these will be advertised accordingly.
 Let us know what event you're interested in via our online form, and we'll update you as the situation changes.

 Learn more about the University’s advice regarding COVID-19 here.